• Skip to main content

 Linus Torvalds on Friday approved a new and more comprehensive terminology for kernel code and Linux documentation.

-In the future, Linux developers will have to use new terms for master / slave and blacklist / whitelist terminology.
+In the future, Linux developers will have to use new terms for master/slave terminologies and / whitelist.

 Suggested alternatives for master / slave include: